iotaledger/introduction-docs/docs/firefly/verify_download.md

 2. Go to **Digital Signatures** > **Details** > **View Certificate**.

 #### For Firefly 1.2.0 and earlier
-3. In the Certification Path tab, make sure that the path matches the following information:
+1. In the Certification Path tab, make sure that the path matches the following information:

     - DigiCert.
     - DigiCert SHA2 Assured Code Signing CA.
     - IOTA Stiftung.

-4. Make sure that the Certificate status reads, "This certificate is OK.".
+2. Make sure that the Certificate status reads "This certificate is OK.".

 #### For Firefly 1.3.0 and later
-3. In the Certification Path tab, make sure that the path matches the following information:
+1. In the Certification Path tab, make sure that the path matches the following information:

     - Sectigo (AAA).
     - Sectigo Public Code Signing Root R46.
     - Sectigo Public Code Signing CA R36.
     - IOTA Stiftung.

-4. Make sure that the Certificate status reads, "This certificate is OK.".
+2. Make sure that the Certificate status reads, "This certificate is OK.".

 ## MacOS Operating System